-No other significant events have occurred between the reporting date and 23 April 2021 that require adjustment or disclosure.
+No other significant events have occurred between the reporting date and 4 April 2022 that require adjustment or disclosure.

-12. Going concern
+13. Going concern

 The directors have reviewed the Company's budget and cash flow forecast for the year ahead.
-On the basis of this review, and in light of the current financial position of the Company and financial assistance from MTN Holdings, the directors are satisfied that the Company has sufficient funds for the foreseeable future to continue as a going concern.
-However, due to the factors set out in Note 21 the directors have concluded that a material uncertainty exists around the application of the going concern assumption for the Company over the next 12-month period.
+On the basis of this review, and in light of the current financial position of the Company and the dividend declared from MTN, the directors are satisfied that the Company has sufficient funds for the foreseeable future to continue as a going concern.

-The annual financial statements set out on pages 19 to 53, which have been prepared on the going concern basis, were approved by the board on 23 April 2021 and were signed on its behalf by:
+The annual financial statements set out on pages 19 to 54, which have been prepared on the going concern basis, were approved by the board on 4 April 2022 and were signed on its behalf by: